 11. The Virgin Spring (1960)

 Ingmar Bergman is a Nordic legend.
 The Swede is one of the most prominent directors of all time and ‘The Virgin Spring’ is his magnum opus.
-The revenge story of a father on his daughter’s rapists and murderers has been told in an excruciatingly painful style.
+It is the story of a father who seeks revenge from her daughter’s rapists and murderers.
 The anguish of Ingeri and the vividness of the father, Tore, sets the tone of the film and makes the audience empathize with the situation.
-The poetic justice served, in the end, sets up a satisfying tone for the film.
+The poetic justice served in the end satisfies you, emotionally.
 The daughter, Karin, was an innocent martyr and a church built on the spot where she died was the perfect epitaph for her.
 ‘A Virgin Spring’ is a symbol of the butchering of the innocent, much like the story of Jesus Christ.

 Read More: Best Food Movies of All Time